sellcp111-glitch/spy-pixel/README.md

 Change directories into the `cd ~/spy-pixel/flaskapp`.

+In `~/spy-pixel/flaskapp/flaskapp.py` set `path_to_directory` to match the absolute path to the directory you cloned the spy-pixel repo into.
+For example if it's in your home folder, you might set this: `path_to_directory = "/home/ubuntu"`.
+If you don't do this, you'll see a lovely page that tells you that you did not in fact do it...

 Link the the app directory to site-root defined apache configuration `sudo ln -sT ~/spy-pixel/flaskapp /var/www/html/flaskapp`.

 💡 To check if this works use `echo "Hello World!" > index.html`.
 You should see this message when navigating to ubuntu@ec2-publicDNS.amazonaws.com.